imjoy-team/ImJoy/README.md

 ### `run()` function
 `run` function will be called each time a user click on the menu or run a workflow is executed.
 While executed, an object(for Javascript) or a dictionary(for Python) called `my` will be passed into the function.

+### optional: `update()` function
+Optionally, you can define an update function which will be called when any setting of the op is changed.

 All the plugins can access `config` and `data` from `my`:

  * `my.config`